SuperClaude-Org/Heimdall/README.md

 ## Overview

-Heimdall is a powerful AI-powered command-line interface that extends and customizes the opencode CLI with additional features and branding.
-It provides seamless integration with AI models for code generation, analysis, and automation tasks.
+Heimdall is a customized version of the opencode CLI with additional branding and features.
+It uses a clean vendor + patches approach to maintain customizations while allowing easy updates from upstream.

 ## Features

 - 🤖 **AI-Powered Assistance** - Leverage Claude, GPT-4, and other models
 - 🔧 **Code Generation** - Generate code, tests, and documentation
-- 📦 **Vendor Management** - Built on opencode with easy updates
+- 📦 **Clean Vendor Management** - Pristine vendor with patch-based customizations
-- 🎨 **Custom Branding** - Heimdall-themed interface
+- 🎨 **Heimdall Branding** - Custom branding and identity
-- 🔄 **Seamless Updates** - Pull latest opencode improvements
+- 🔄 **Easy Updates** - Pull latest opencode improvements with one command
 - ⚡ **Fast Performance** - Built with Bun for speed

 ## Installation